scratch-ed/itch/packages/core/pages/feedback.md

 ```

 ## Status propagation

-TODO: this could be applied in the judge itself if easier.

 Each test has a status.
 However, `Group` (and `Judgement`) objects can also have an optional status override.